 Marriage by proxy is when one person is unable to attend the ceremony and authorizes another adult to fill in for them during the ceremony.
 Marriage by proxy is not available to everyone.
 It is limited to certain military members stationed in another country who are unable to attend the ceremony.
 The law allows that person to designate another adult who can act as a proxy during the ceremony.
 In these cases, Chapter 2 of the Texas Family Code requires that an affidavit be submitted to the county clerk when applying for the marriage license.

 Marriage laws vary widely across the country.
-Some jurisdictions may require the couple, the officiant, or all parties to appear in person during the ceremony.
-This article on Skype weddings from the American Marriage Ministries provides some examples of jurisdictions in the U.S. that have these types of requirements.
+It is possible that legal issues may arise if an officiant is in a different legal jurisdiction than the couple.
+Some jurisdictions may require the couple and the officiant to appear in person during the ceremony.
+This article on Skype weddings from American Marriage Ministries provides some examples of jurisdictions in the U.S. that have these types of requirements.

 Except as otherwise provided by this chapter, the validity of a marriage is not affected by any fraud, mistake, or illegality that occurred in obtaining the marriage license.

 For more information about Texas marriage laws, see the library's Marriage in Texas guide.